malariagen/mgenv/README.md

 ## Proposing changes

 If you want to propose changes to this repository, e.g., add or update a package in environment.yml, please submit a pull request.
 The following commands show a typical workflow for doing this:

-- If you don't already have a local clone of the binder repo, create one with:
+- If you don't already have a local clone of the binder repo, fork the repo to your user account, then clone:

 ```
-git clone git@github.com:malariagen/binder.git
+git clone git@github.com:yourusername/binder.git
 ```

 - Update your local master branch: